Sacred Ground in Action

 Our baptismal covenant calls us not only to learn, but also to “strive for justice and peace among all people” and to “seek and serve Christ in all persons.”
 We are called as the Church not only to understand ideas, but to strive to live God’s call for peace and justice in the world around us.

 Sacred Ground in Action (SGIA) is a ministry where we can come together as a community to re-center voices of color, to make amends for the past, and to raise up those who have historically been put down due to the sin of racism.
 With the baptismal covenant as our guide, love is our primary motivation.

 SGIA has a Steering Committee which meets monthly.
 It is organized into three primary forms of action: Congregational Action, Education, and Individual Action.
 There is an open town hall to discuss and plan for action on a current issue on the second Sunday of the month at 6:00 pm (currently on Zoom).
 Click here to view the Dean’s conversation with Rob Ewell about this emerging ministry.

-Click the video to watch the inaugural SGIA townhall on June 13, 2021 where host Rob Ewell led us in a panel discussion on Policing, Chokeholds, George Floyd, and Police Budgets.
+Watch the inaugural SGIA townhall where host Rob Ewell led us in a panel discussion on policing, chokeholds, George Floyd, and police budgets.

 - Partner with other congregations/ organizations

 - Review of Episcopal Church’s Racial Justice audit with actions we can take at St Paul’s

 - Equip and facilitate small groups –books like Caste

 - Preparing to Reach Out to Our Indigenous Neighbors